OWASP/www-project-ai-security-and-privacy-guide/README.md

 AI applications are on the rise and so are the concerns regarding AI safety, privacy, ethicality, fairness, trustworthiness, robustness, security etc. This guide wants to provide clear and actionable insights on designing, creating, testing and procuring secure and privacy-preserving AI systems.

 # Project status
-This project was founded in January 2023 by [Rob van der Veer](https://www.linkedin.com/in/robvanderveer/), senior director at Software Improvement Group, lead author of the [ISO/IEC 5338](https://www.iso.org/standard/81118.html) standard on AI engineering, with 30 years experience in AI, security and privacy.
-Rob also contributes to [OWASP SAMM](https://owaspsamm.org/guidance/agile/) and is co-lead of the Integration standards project - known for its [Wayfinder](https://owasp.org/www-project-integration-standards/) and [OpenCRE.org](https://www.opencre.org/).
-Contact: rob.vanderveer AT owasp.org

-Kudos to SIG for supporting the idea to open source results coming from SIG research and from working with SIG clients on making their AI successful.

-The purpose is to collect and present the state of the art on the topic through community collaboration.
-First in the form of this README, and later probably in other document forms.
+This page is the current outcome of this project.
+The goal of the project is to collect and present the state of the art on these topics through community collaboration.
+First in the form of this page, and later probably in other document forms.
 Please provide your input through Pull requests or by submitting issues, and let's make this guide better and better.

 # How to deal with AI security
 1. Keep on doing everything you are already doing for cybersecurity